simonehagey/orbdot/joss/paper.md

 ---

 # Summary
 Gradual changes in exoplanet orbits, known as secular variations, can be detected through observations of transits, eclipses, and radial velocities that span multiple decades in time.
 Their detection and characterization enable the study of a wide range of dynamical phenomena, such as orbital decay and precession, which operate on timescales of millions of years.
-Under certain conditions, measurements of secular variations can even probe the interior structure of exoplanets, providing a unique tool for understanding exoplanet formation, evolution, and dynamics.
+Under certain conditions, measurements of secular variations can even probe the interior structure of exoplanets, providing a unique tool for understanding exoplanet formation and evolution.

 The necessity to search over long periods of time coupled with an ever-growing archive of exoplanet observations creates a need for fast and flexible open-source software that can reliably detect gradual changes in exoplanet orbits. `OrbDot` addresses this need by offering robust tools for fitting secular evolution models to exoplanet transit and eclipse mid-times, transit durations, and radial velocity data.